igoravl/TfsCmdlets/docs/cmdlets/Connection/Disconnect-TfsTeamProject.md

 title: Disconnect-TfsTeamProject
 breadcrumbs: [ "Connection" ]
 parent: "Connection"
-description: "Disconnects from the currently connected team project."
+description: "Disconnects from the currently connected team project. "
 remarks: "The Disconnect-TfsTeamProject cmdlet removes the connection previously set by its counterpart Connect-TfsTeamProject.
-Therefore, cmdlets relying on a \"default team project\" as provided by \"Get-TfsTeamProject -Current\" will no longer work after a call to this cmdlet, unless their -Project argument is provided or a new call to Connect-TfsTeamProject is made."
+Therefore, cmdlets relying on a \"default team project\" as provided by \"Get-TfsTeamProject -Current\" will no longer work after a call to this cmdlet, unless their -Project argument is provided or a new call to Connect-TfsTeamProject is made. "
 parameterSets:
   "_All_": [  ]
   "__AllParameterSets":